 Fashion websites, whether they are online stores or just blogs, need SEO just like the rest of them.
 After all, there’s no better way to reach the top positions in search engines and stay there as of yet.
 But can you go about optimizing a fashion site like you do with any other random domain?
 Your sense of cautiousness probably tells you it’s not that simple, and that’s totally right.
 Fashion SEO has its own special traits you won’t have to deal with while optimizing sites from other niches.
 Miss out on them, and you will risk wasting all of your efforts!

-So how about looking into those special traits that are characteristic to SEO for fashion websites?
+So how about looking into those special traits that are characteristic to SEO for fashion websites and clothing brands?
 I’m as curious as you are.
 Read on.

 One of the most basic SEO principles: use long-tail keywords before short-tails.
 There’s less competition for them, they reflect the intent behind the search more clearly, and they are more likely to result in a sale.
 A keyword like “men’s jacket” is unlikely to get you on Google’s first page; other websites are already ranking high for it.
 On the other hand, “men’s black leather jacket with hood” will be of much greater help to you.